 It depends on the terrain and soil conditions, and the shovel used.
 With a sharp, flat-tipped shovel on flat ground, in good moist soil, an average person will take between fifteen and twenty minutes.
-Rocky, rooty ground will require more time.
+Rocky, ground will require more time.
 Using a metal stake to probe the ground before digging can answer a lot of questions.
 If you are installing where underground utilities are possible, make sure to have them located before digging.
 It helps to pick a cool day for stand work.
 Take a friend or family member to help, and enjoy your time outdoors!

 Where is a good place to install a blind for deer hunting?

 Every property is different.
 Downwind and within hearing range of a bedding area is pretty tough to beat most of the time.
 In heavily hunted areas, mature bucks have learned to avoid trees in daylight.
 Deer, and mature bucks in particular, use the same bedding locations from generation to generation.
-Once you find these and plan your route into and out of them, you have a huge advantage for killing the best buck on the property each year.
-A person who likes to hunt every chance they can will need options for different wind and weather conditions.
+Once you find these and carefully plan your route into and out of them, you have a huge advantage for killing the best buck on a property each year.
+A person who likes to hunt every chance they can will need additional blind options for different wind and weather conditions.
 Over-hunting a location or hunting it in the wrong conditions can spoil a spot quickly.

 Can I use an In Ground Blind on state owned land?

 Check your state rules.
-In Wisconsin where I grew up hunting, the same rules that apply to treestands and tent blinds apply to our blinds.
+In Wisconsin where I grew up hunting, the same rules that apply to tree stands and tent blinds on DNR managed lands apply to our blinds.
 You must remove your blind at the end of each day and fill in the hole.
 In this instance if the weather allows (not too muddy), I just dig a hole and use a padded seat.
 I dig and fill the hole each day.
 This may sound like a lot of work, but the next time you hunt that spot, the dig can take just a few minutes.
 Rules on county owned and other public properties vary from county to county, and some allow a blind to remain for the whole hunting season.

 Won’t deer see me while I'm hunting from the ground?

-This is part of what makes hunting from the ground more exciting.
 Turkeys have incredible vision, yet many thousands are killed each year from the ground.
 Deer aren’t even in the same category when it comes to vision.
-Movement at the wrong moment can be a hunt-ender.
-Putting an obstacle between you and your prey allows you the freedom to move at will.
-More hunters are being seen while hunting from a tree while shifting weight, or turning their head than will ever be seen while in a ground blind.
+You will quickly learn when you can and can’t move.
+Putting cover or an obstacle between you and your prey allows you the freedom to move at will.
+More hunters are being seen while hunting from a tree while shifting weight, or turning their head than will ever be seen while in an In Ground Blind.
 Camo face wear or paint helps a whole bunch too.
 Ghillie wear and an In Ground Blind may be the ultimate disappearing act.

 What do I have to do to maintain it?

-Every 30 years, you may have to replace the inner lid support after 30 years or so.
+For the Original model you may have to replace the inner lid support after 30 years or so.
 The swivel seat can be greased occasionally.
 If installed in a floodplain, you will need to make sure the blind does not fill with water.
 Other than that, you don’t’ have to worry about maintaining the blind.
 The Model 2 lid may need replacing if it becomes damaged.
-We do recommend trimming shooting lanes around the blind before hunting season just like you would for any other hunting spot.
-Keeping brush from growing where the lid rests when opened may be the only chore you experience.
+We do recommend checking shooting lanes around the blind before each hunting season just like you would for any other hunting spot.
+Keeping brush from growing where the blind's lid rests when opened may be the only chore you experience.

 We’re not really sure.
-The plastics engineers say it will probably last for a hundred years.
+Our plastics engineers say they will probably last for a hundred years.
 Because there's no corn oil in the plastic, rodents like squirrels, chipmunks, and mice don't touch it.
-We believe the UV inhibitors in the plastic and stainless steel parts should give the blind a life measured in decades!
-Once installed, you can leave it for as long as you want to hunt that particular spot.
+We believe the UV inhibitors in the plastic and stainless steel/aluminum parts should give the blind a life measured in decades!
+Once installed, you can leave it for as long as you can hunt that particular spot.

 Should I get a right or left-handed Dead Stick?

-You should get a Dead Stick that is the same as the way you shoot.
+We recommend getting a Dead Stick that is the same as the way you shoot.
 For example, if you pull the trigger with your right hand, you should get a right-handed Dead Stick.
 But you can use a right handed model left handed or a left handed model right handed if you'd like.
 The adjustment lever will just face the opposite way and the stick will be on the opposite side of your gun.

-Should I get a right or left-handed Bow Holder?
+Should I get a right or left-handed Nock-Splitter?

-You should get a Bow Holder that is the same as the way you shoot.
+You should get a Nock-Splitter that is the same as the way you shoot.
 For example, if you draw your bow with your right and hold it with your left, you should get a right-handed Nock-Splitter.
 Unlike the Dead Stick, you can't use a right hander on a left-handed bow or vice-versa.